 How to Collect Blood Specimen from a Vein?

-Healthcare facilities provide training for collection of blood specimen.
+or collection of blood specimen.
 Here are the

 basic steps that are necessary to collect a blood sample.